terafrac/crypton/tutorial.md

-# Crypton

-A zero-knowledge application framework

-## Introduction
+# Introduction

 Crypton allows the creation of cryptographically secure web applications where the server is blind to the data being stored.
-This giving the user peace of mind that their data is their's alone to see.
+This giving the user peace of mind that their data is theirs alone to see.

-## Client side
+# Client side

 On a high level, the Crypton client library is architected like the following diagram do provide transparent security: